emdash/ampii/MANUAL.md

 - distro packages
 - self-contained, bootable images for Raspberry PI and intel PCs

-I would encourage hardware developers to produce turn-key AMPiI systems, which would integerate a linux PC, digital scale, barcode reader and / or camera into one product, with or without the software pre-installed -- provided the terms of the AGPL license are respected.
+I encourage hardware developers to produce turn-key AMPiI systems, which would integerate a linux PC, digital scale, barcode reader and / or camera into one product, with or without the software pre-installed -- provided the terms of the AGPL license are respected.

-I'm less keen on the idea of AMPiI-powered online services, but I will admit that some users may prefer to use AMPiI in this way, for obvious reasons.
-For my part, this is more complexity and headache than I am willing to support at this time.
-If you choose to go this route, for the time being at least, you're on your own.
+I'm less keen on the idea of AMPiI-powered online services, but I admit that some users may prefer to use AMPiI this way, for obvious reasons.
+For my part, this is more complexity and hassle than I can support at this time.
+If you choose to go this route, you're on your own.